kyma-project/kyma/docs/04-operation-guides/troubleshooting/evnt-01-eventing-troubleshooting.md

 Follow these steps to detect the source of the problem:

-1. Check the eventing backend CRD, if the field `EVENTINGREADY` is true:
+1. Check the Eventing backend CRD, if the field `EVENTINGREADY` is true:

    ```bash
    kubectl -n kyma-system get eventingBackend